sehoon787/courses/2025_spring/xai604/setup_pytorch_tensorflow.md

-# Creating the Conda environment
+# Installing PyTorch and Tensorflow in a Conda Environment
 ## 1. Installing Conda

 Refer to the following page.